 If any section, subsection, sentence, clause, phrase or word of the Ordinance is for any reason held to be invalid by a court of competent jurisdiction, such decision shall not affect the validity of the remaining portions of this Ordinance.
 The Ventura County Board of Supervisors hereby declares that it would have passed and adopted this Ordinance, and each and all provisions hereof, irrespective of the fact that one or more provisions may be declared invalid.

 Section 7 Effective Date; Implementation

-This Ordinance shall become effective 30 days after adoption and shall become operative 60 days after adoption.
+This Ordinance shall become effective 60 days after adoption.